cr1901/sentinel/README.md

 # `sentinel`

-Sentinel is a small RV32I_Zcsr CPU written in [Amaranth](https://amaranth-lang.org/).
+Sentinel is a small RISC-V CPU (`RV32I_Zcsr`) written in [Amaranth](https://amaranth-lang.org/).
-It is designed to fit into 1000 4-input LUTs or less on an FPGA, and isa good candidate for control tasks where a programmable state machine or custom size-tailored core would otherwise be used.
+It implements the Machine Mode privileged spec, and is designed to fit into ~1000 4-input LUTs or less on an FPGA.
+It is a good candidate for control tasks where a programmable state machine or custom size-tailored core would otherwise be used.

 Unlike most RISC-V implementations, Sentinel is [microcoded](https://en.wikipedia.org/wiki/Microcode), not pipelined.
 Instructions require multiple clock cycles to execute.
 Sentinel is therefore not necessarily a good fit for applications where high throughput/ IPC is required.
+See [below](#instruction-cycle-counts).

+Sentinel has been tested against RISC-V Formal and the RISCOF frameworks, and passes both.
+Once I have added [a few extra tests](https://github.com/YosysHQ/riscv-formal/blob/a5443540f965cc948c5cf63321c405474f34ced3/docs/procedure.md#other-checks), the core can be considered correct with respect to the RISC-V Formal model.
+The core is also _probably_ correct with respect to the SAIL golden model.

 ## Getting Started